jasonsbarr/introduction-to-python/README.md

     - Do: CS 61A past exam questions on higher-order functions
     - Do: CS 61A past exam questions on Lambda expressions
     - Do: CS 61A Lab 02
+    - Do: CS 61A Guerrilla 00: Higher-Order Functions, Environment Diagrams, Control
 8. Abstraction, decomposition, and function design
     - Read: Guttag, ch.
 4.5 - 4.6
     - Watch: [6.0001 Lecture 4: Decomposition, Abstractions, Functions](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/lecture-videos/lecture-4-decomposition-abstraction-and-functions/)